Updated: Jun 28, 2022

 by Dan Purvis

 Adjusting to the new normal in the current climate caused by COVID-19 is a challenge for us all.
 Huge swathes of the workforce are now working from home and still required to work in effective teams…and as normally as possible…whatever that now means!
-For many, this is the norm, for others they’ve worked from home on occasion so have a routine in place, but for some this is a brand-new experience.
-Remote working successfully can be achieved with the right systems and mindsets, so let’s follow on from my last article with a look at how we can work successfully from home, even in these strange and testing time.
+For many, this is the norm, for others they’ve worked from home on occasion so have a routine in place, but for some, this is a brand-new experience.
+Remote working successfully can be achieved with the right systems and mindsets, so let’s follow on from my last article with a look at how we can work successfully from home, even in these strange and testing times.

 As well as many people are now in the position of having to work from home and many are being furloughed, there are others who may have lost some of their livelihood due to the closure of shops, restaurants, and other businesses.
 Whole industries have ground to a halt, especially those that served – or depended on – travel and tourism.